FIFA scandal to get Hollywood movie treatment, Blazer's role may be key

-Actor-director Ben Affleck is to help produce a feature film about the corruption scandal that has rocked world football and its governing body FIFA, the author of an upcoming book said on Friday.
+June 26 Actor-director Ben Affleck is to help produce a feature film about the corruption scandal that has rocked world soccer and its governing body FIFA, the author of an upcoming book said on Friday.

 Affleck and his friend since childhood, actor Matt Damon, will be among the producers of the as-yet-untitled movie for Hollywood studio Warner Bros., the author, U.S. reporter Ken Bensinger, told Reuters.